 [Tree Run Field] Within the ski resort management area

-Located at the northernmost tip of the north-south stretch of HAKUBA VALLEY, Hakuba Cortina receives 10 to 20 cm more snow than other ski resorts.
-This is because cold air from the Sea of Japan flows over the Northern Alps and first drops snow on Cortina, the northernmost resort.
-Not only is the powder hit rate high, but the resort is also notable for its abundance of steep slopes perfect for powder riding.
+Hakuba Cortina, located at the northernmost point of the north-south stretching HAKUBA VALLEY, receives 10-20cm more snow than other ski resorts.
+This is because cold air flowing in from the Sea of Japan crosses the Northern Alps and first drops snow at Cortina, the northernmost point.
+It is characterized by a high rate of powder hits and an abundance of steep slopes suitable for powder riding.

-Seven lifts run along the course layout, sandwiched between two ridges on either side of the base.
-To allow visitors to enjoy the untouched nature and superb powder snow, the off-course areas are open to the public as "personal responsibility areas."
-With a high degree of freedom, skiers are free to ski anywhere except in the no-skiing areas, and can enjoy tree runs on slopes with a variety of steepness and terrain.
+Seven lifts run along the course layout, which is sandwiched between two ridges on either side of the base.
+To allow skiers to enjoy the unspoiled nature and superb powder snow, the area outside the designated courses is open as a "self-responsibility area."
+With a high degree of freedom, where you can ski anywhere except in the prohibited areas, you can enjoy tree runs on slopes with a variety of gradients and terrains.

 ![]() | ![]() | ![]() | ![]() |